tingard/hierarchial-spiral-modelling-paper/referee_response.md

 > In Figure 4 I count about 40 1-armed spirals, 22 3-armed spirals, 14 4-armed spirals, and about 63 2-armed spirals (more difficult to count).
 Why are there so many 1-armed spirals, and why for these, for pitch angles below about 14 degrees, is PHI_arm not equal to PHI_gal ?

- We have found that in some cases, while volunteers drew two arms, the clustering/aggregation code was unable to cluster them, so the final method reported a single arm.
+ We have found that in some cases, while most volunteers drew two arms, the clustering/aggregation code was unable to cluster them, so the final method reported a single arm.
 This happened in 35 cases (the majority of the 1 arm galaxies), and is a consequence of clustering noisy data.
 Where arms are detected the pitch angles are reliable, and our method of calculating galaxy averages accounts for this possible bias of error caused by missing arms.
 However the presence of this fraction of single-identified spiral arm galaxies drives the average number of arms per galaxy down below the real value, and because the most common number of actual arms is two, it is particularly notable in resulting in reports of one-armed galaxies.
 We have added some text explaining this, and cautioning against over interpreting our reports on the number of arms.
 We reiterate that this should not significantly impact the results on pitch angle.

 We have added to the previously existing explanation of why PHI_gal is consistently below PHI_gal at low values of pitch angle for a single arm at the end of section 3.1 to make clearer the point that it's related to finding the mean of a broad, but skewed (truncated at zero) distribution.